jkunze/n2t-eggnog/t/n2t/e/about.rst

 works for over 900 types of identifier, including ARKs, DOIs, Handles, PURLs, URNs, ORCIDs, ISSNs, etc.

-The main use of N2T is for "persistent identifiers."
+The main use of N2T is for "persistent identifiers".
 An archive or publisher that gives out content links (URLs) starting with n2t.net doesn't need to worry about their breaking when content eventually moves to different servers.
 Provided forwarding rules at N2T are updated, links starting with n2t.net